-The responsibilities of the Audit Committee, in addition to such other duties as may be specified by our Board of Directors, include the following: (1) responsibility for selecting, evaluating and, where appropriate, replacing the independent registered public accounting firm for the Company; (2) review of the timing, scope and results of the independent registered public accounting firm's audit examination; (3) review of periodic comments and recommendations by the independent registered public accounting firm of our response thereto; (4) review of our balance sheet, statement of operations and statement of cash flows; and (5) review of the scope and adequacy of our internal accounting controls.
+The responsibilities of the Audit Committee, in addition to such other duties as may be specified by our Board of Directors, include the following: (1) responsibility for selecting, evaluating and, where appropriate, replacing the independent registered public accounting firm for the Company; (2) review of the timing, scope and results of the independent registered public accounting firm's audit examination; (3) review of periodic comments and recommendations by the independent registered public accounting firm and of our response thereto; (4) review of our financial statements; and (5) review of the scope and adequacy of our internal accounting controls.
 The Board's Audit Committee is an audit committee for purposes of section 3(a)(58)(A) of the Securities Exchange Act of 1934.
-The Audit Committee's report required by the rules of the Securities and Exchange Commission ("SEC") appears on page 7.
-We have placed a current copy of the charter of the Audit Committee on our web site located at www.femalehealth.com.
+The Audit Committee's report required by the rules of the Securities and Exchange Commission ("SEC") appears on page 9.